Laws (dialogue): Summary

-The Athenian Stranger joins the other two on their religious pilgrimage from Knossos, on Crete to the cave of Zeus on Mount Ida.
+The Athenian Stranger joins the other two on their religious pilgrimage from Knossos, on Crete, to the cave of Zeus on Mount Ida.
 The entire dialogue takes place during this journey, which mimics the action of Minos: said by the Cretans to have made their ancient laws, Minos walked this path every nine years in order to receive instruction from Zeus on lawgiving.
 It is also said to be the longest day of the year, allowing for the densely packed twelve books.
 The question asked at the beginning is not "What is law?" as one would expect.
 That is the question of the Platonic dialogue Minos.
 The dialogue rather proceeds from the question, "who it is that receives credit for creating laws."
 By the end of the third book Cleinias announces that he has in fact been given the responsibility of creating the laws for a new Cretan colony, and that he would like the Athenian stranger's assistance.
 The rest of the dialogue proceeds with the three old men, walking towards the cave and making laws for this new city which is called the city of Magnesia.

-Book I-II: Purpose of government
+Books I–II: Purpose of government

 While traveling from Knossos to the shrine of Zeus on Mount Ida, the Athenian begins by asking if the other two attribute their laws to a divine or a human origin.
 Both Clinias and Megillus say that their laws have a divine origin.
 The laws of Crete are said to come from Minos and Rhadamanthus, who consulted with Zeus.